maraki87/Project---week-3/README.md

 EXERCISE 1
-# 1. Merges the training and the test sets to create one data set
+# 1. Merge the training and the test sets to create one data set

 First of all it is necessary to import in R the different datasets: I called the first one "TRAIN" (containing 70% of the observations that were recorded during the experiment) and the second one "TEST" (containing 30% of the observations that were recorded during the experiment).
 The code to import the two datasets and to merge them is: